This post may contain affiliate links. Please read our disclosure policy.

 This is one fat our bodies–or tastebuds–just can’t get enough of.
 Extra virgin olive oil is an essential component of the Mediterranean diet, providing both nutrients and delicious satisfaction.
 Good fats make us feel full, which prevents that quick-grab of weight-inducing simple carbohydrates to fend off hunger (chips, crackers, candies, that kind of thing).
 I use extra virgin olive oil every day, always my fat of choice over butter and other oils.
 If I’m not cooking, I find a way to drizzle my EVOO.
 Tastes so good!

-All of this is to say that your olive oil is not a precious treat to be saved for special dishes.
+All of this is to say that your olive oil is not a precious treat to save for special dishes.
 Do like the Mediterranean cultures and incorporate extra virgin olive oil into daily life.

 Because there are so many flavors in extra virgin olive oils, we love to experiment with olive oil in side-by-side taste tests.
 Get some decent but not-too-flavorful crackers, bread, or vegetables.
 Pour each oil in a little dish, and start tasting.

-Olive oil has characteristic slightly bitter notes, just as olives do, and this is considered desirable and delicious by many!
+Olive oil has characteristic slightly bitter notes, just as olives do, and this is desirable and delicious to many eaters!
 You no like that?
 Not to fret: there are all kinds of olive oils that deliver mild, buttery notes without the complexity (one reason I’m bottling Mild, Medium, and Robust options.
 All are fabulous in any application).
-Extra virgin olive oil is categorized into two types: those made from one varietal of olive, and those made from more than one (monocultivar and multicultivar, respectively).
+There are two categories of extra virgin olive oil: single varietal of olives in the oil, and many varaieties of olives in the oil (monocultivar and multicultivar, respectively).

 I think of olive oil taste in a similar way as I do wine: what tastes great to me is what I want on the table.